-The State of Indiana is required to publish an Action Plan for Disaster Recovery (Action Plan) that describes the proposed use of U.S. Department of Housing and Urban Development (HUD) Community Development Block Grant (CDBG) funding associated with the Supplemental Appropriations Act, 2008 (Public Law 110-252, approved June 30, 2008) for disaster relief of unmet needs resulting from tornadoes and flooding in the state.
+The State of Indiana is required to publish a Substantial Amendment to their Action Plan for Disaster Recovery (Action Plan) that describes the proposed use of U.S. Department of Housing and Urban Development (HUD) Community Development Block Grant (CDBG) funding associated with the Supplemental Appropriations Act, 2008 (Public Law 110-329, approved September 30, 2008) for disaster relief of unmet needs resulting from severe weather and flooding in the state.
 This document will describe: